PeterNdiforchu/dbt-snowflake-airbnb-project/README.md

 ## 📊 Data Models Overview (Conceptual)

-The project aims to build a comprehensive data model for Airbnb data, structured into several layers:
+The project aims to build a comprehensive data model for Airbnb data, structured into several layers.
+Below is a visual representation of the data flow and data

 ### Staging Models (`models/staging`)